Lachlan-Mayne/english-notes/Peter/English.md

 1. Focus on ideas rather than details
 2. Arrange quotes under bigger headings
 3. Handwrite quotes word for word
-4. Practice handwriting key words and tec
+4. Practice handwriting key words and techniques for each quote
+5. Practise writing quotes and key words from memory
+6. Check how well you did and repeat if there are any errors